-Coverage remaining under the Warranty Periods may be transferred by an authorized Ranger® dealer to a 2nd purchaser for a \$100 fee.
+Coverage remaining under the Warranty Periods may be transferred by an authorized Ranger® dealer to a second purchaser for a \$100 fee (payable to Wood).
 The transfer must occur within five (5) years of the original retail sale.
 The transfer fee must be paid within 15 days of purchase of the used boat to transfer the warranty.
 Proof of purchase date is required.
 The warranty may only be transferred once.